 Black Community Fund

-June 2020: A Statement from the Black Community Fund
+About the Black Community Fund

 The Black Community Fund (BCF), an affiliate of the Greater Kansas City Community Foundation, was established by the Hall Family Foundation in 1983.
 Its mission is to provide support and leadership to enhance socio-economic aspects of African-American communities in the Greater Kansas City area.